I visited former Shiga Elementary School last year which is in Saku City, Nagano Prefecture. The school was closed in 1990 due to integration.

 I wanted to adjust the composition to the same as the first photo, so I tried to match the size of the gatepost at first.
 Then, the pavement on the ground does not match.
 Apparently, the gatepost has been retracted a few meters.

 When I resized it again, it became the second photo.
-The position of the stump is now aligned with the position of the original tree.
+The position of the stump is now aligned with the former position of the tree.

 Well, as of last year, the gymnasium was pretty damaged, so I think it couldn’t be helped to dismantle it.